coder/docs/guides/admin/timescale-migration.md

 built-in database to an out-of-cluster PostgreSQL database for production use.
 This article will walk you through the process of doing so.

+## Requirements

-> You must be a cluster admin for your Kubernetes cluster.
+- You must be a cluster admin for your Kubernetes cluster.

+- **Azure database users**: if you're using Azure Database for PostgreSQL, note that Coder only works with Single Server; the Flexible Server (Preview) and Hyperscale (Citus) options do _not_ support the TimescaleDB extension required.

 ## Migration Steps